10 August 2007

 Local readers

 Yesterday we had lunch with our neighbors.
 We were invited by Maryvonne and Bernard, who have the house across the street.
 They live in Blois and spend summers out here in their country house.
-They had invited us, our neighbors Annick and Jean-Michel (who are my age), Josette (whose an ex-neighbor, really, because she sold us her house and moved to Tours), and Gisèle (a friend who doesn't live in our neighborhood but on the other side of the village).
+They had invited us, our neighbors Annick and Jean-Michel (who are my age), Josette (who is an ex-neighbor, really, because she sold us her house and moved to Tours), and Gisèle (a friend who doesn't live in our neighborhood but on the other side of the village).

 Three of the people who were at the lunch yesterday are in their mid- to late 70s.
 One is 80.
 Three are 60-ish, and one is approaching 50.
 You can figure out the average for yourself.
 All of us are but one are retired from the working life.